pereznetworks/My-Random-Quotes-Web-App/README.md

         but the printQuote function must be loaded before the scripts.js is loaded

     after printQuote is called
-      a clearInterval(myInterval) runs clearing or resets the interval getRandomQuote is called, storing the returned random quote object in a displayQuote var getRandomColor is called, storing the returned random color string in a displayColor var
+      a clearInterval(myInterval) runs clearing or reseting the interval getRandomQuote is called, storing the returned random quote object in a displayQuote var getRandomColor is called, storing the returned random color string in a displayColor var